MannavaHemanth/MSc-Project---W2102219/README.md

 # README

 ## Overview
-This project contains **Google Colab notebooks** for analyzing Air Quality Index (AQI) data across major Indian cities and employee work preference data.
+This project contains **Google Colab notebooks** and a **Power BI dashboard** for analyzing Air Quality Index (AQI) data across major Indian cities and employee work preference data.
 Follow the instructions below to successfully run the notebooks and generate the required outputs.

 ---